andreamy/CosmoBias/README.md

 - shifted_covariance (to be used in point 4, 5, 6): run shift_covmat.py (in the folder PyScripts).
 All shifted covmas can be found in  Output/covmats.

+The code to solve the task list can be found in the folder notebooks/.
+Any function that is used throughout the repository and not defined within the same file can be found in PyScripts/utils/function_library.py